actinia-org/actinia-core/docs/docs/actinia_concepts.md

  4.

-     guest
+     guest:

-     :   -   Has very limited access to API calls
+         -   Has very limited access to API calls
          -   Can not create, modify or delete mapsets
          -   Can not create, modify or delete users
          -   Has access to persistent databases that were granted by a